 Operating segments are identified as components of an enterprise about which separate discrete financial information is available for evaluation by the chief operating decision-maker in making decisions regarding resource allocation and assessing performance.
-The Company views its operations and manages its business in one operating segment, that of the development of and commercialization of precisely targeted oncology therapies.
+The Company views its operations and manages its business in one operating segment, that of the development of and commercialization of drugs and antibodies that target critical elements of the immune system.